 Low Stress Handling® covers every circumstance you need it to.
 Whether you want to know about walking techniques that work in stressful environments, multiple uses for towel wraps, or effective counter-conditioning for medical procedures, you can find practical learning here.
 Low Stress Handling® teaches you to understand not just the body language of fear and anxiety in dogs & cats, it teaches you how to resolve the fears an animal has.
 You can see the problem and do something about it, so you can provide care without worry of harm to you or the animal.
 Everything you learn is applicable for dogs, cats, gerbils, horses, chicken, ostriches, giraffes and beyond.

 So if you’ve been wondering what all this “Low Stress Handling®” is, what those certificates and badges mean, and how it benefits you, hopefully this answers your questions.
-If there’s any more you’d like to learn about Low Stress Handling® and Low Stress Handling® Certification, please take a look at this brochure and guide.
+If there’s any more you’d like to learn about Low Stress Handling® and Low Stress Handling® Certification, check out our “Why Low Stress Handling®” page.

 For hospital certifications, please email please email us or use the contact form.